Educational Support Activities | Efforts by Game Industry for Better Understanding

 Including portable video game consoles, all game software played at households and sold in Japan is rated using proper age categories set using various standards, which ensure that users are the proper age to play the games.
 For example, rating B indicates children aged 12 or older are appropriate to play the game.
 Meanwhile, rating Z indicates people aged 18 or older only are appropriate to play the game.

-Currently, the game industry is promoting the understanding and diffusion of this rating system.
+The game industry is promoting the understanding and diffusion of this rating system.